Many of us, in our Southern childhood wanderings, grew up with native camellias, azaleas and crape myrtles.

 All our native plants have unique characteristics that make them perfect for the Southern coastal plains or Lowcountry landscape.
 The website mentioned above provides a concise list.
 You will even find there are two species of azalea that are native, but not exactly familiar.
 Now I want to find them!
 They are like hidden jewels and imagine what a conversation piece to have an authentic Lowcountry yard with much less fuss!

 My favorite non-native, the gardenia (Gardenia jasminoides) was first given its scientific name in England by Linnaeus in 1752.
-It was named after a Scottish physician and naturalist, Dr. Alexander Garden, who later retired to Charleston, SC.
+Its namesake is Scottish physician and naturalist, Dr. Alexander Garden, who later retired to Charleston, SC.
 (Yes, Dr. Alexander Garden’s garden was the first location of a gardenia in America in 1762.)

 By Amber Hester Kuehn, Marine Biologist, Owner, Spartina Marine Education Charters